massivemadness/Squircle-CE/README.md

 }
 ```

-Also you may have a use-case when you want to update the undo/redo buttons visibility or some other things, this can be accessed by adding the `OnUndoRedoChangedListener` to your code editor:
+Also you may have a use-case when you want to update the undo/redo buttons visibility or other UI, this can be achieved by adding the `OnUndoRedoChangedListener` to your code editor:

 ```kotlin
 import com.brackeys.ui.editorkit.listener.OnUndoRedoChangedListener